Education Research Current About VU Amsterdam NL

 Hope through solidarity

 What connects and divides people?
+Can individuality and solidarity co-exist?
 What’s the level of trust and connection with each other – and with the government?
-Are we prepared for changes in our society, or are unrest, tension, polarisation, alienation and radicalisation gaining the upper hand?
-Can individuality and solidarity co-exist?
-And can we, as a society, remain resilient?
+Are we prepared for changes in our society, or are unrest, polarisation and radicalisation gaining the upper hand?

 Our population is changing.
-Not only in terms of demographics such as growth and decline, ageing and rejuvenation, and diversity of background – but also in relation to religion, ethnicity, culture, gender identity, sexual orientation, appearance, political preference, educational level and income.
-At the same time, individual freedom of movement has increased, and identities have become more fluid than in the past.
-All of these developments have an impact on social cohesion.
+Not only in terms of demographics such as growth and decline and ageing, but also in relation to religion, culture, gender identity, sexual orientation, political preference, education level and income.
+These developments have an impact on social cohesion.
 To live together in solidarity, we need mutual respect, a decent standard of living and equal opportunities.
 Not to mention the resilience to face social challenges together.

 At VU Amsterdam, we stand in solidarity with one another.
-Through the VoorUit initiative, our students participate in the neighbourhoods or buildings where they live, contributing to locally relevant social issues.
-From conversation classes to community garden projects, they work with residents and partners on accessible activities that help create a neighbourhood where everyone feels at home and has the chance to thrive.
+Through the VoorUit initiative, our students participate in the neighbourhoods where they live, contributing to locally relevant social issues.
 In our experiential education programme, Community Service Learning, students carry out research on behalf of the City of Amsterdam exploring how art can improve the neighbourhood, for example.
 While another VU Amsterdam initiative for civic engagement is the “well-being on prescription” project.

 Together, we are working towards a diverse society with a hopeful future.
 For the sake of a fairer world for the generations of today and tomorrow.